-Question: Should I contribute to a traditional IRA or a Roth IRA?
+Should I contribute to a traditional IRA or a Roth IRA?
 Traditional IRA vs. Roth IRA- which one is the best retirement savings account?

 However, if you think your tax bracket will be higher than what you pay now, then a Roth IRA might be best for you since you would have already paid taxes on your contributions.

-Many people have both types of IRA.
+Many people have both types of IRAs.
 Ultimately, they are able to save more by leveraging the benefits of these retirement plans over the long term.

 “I don't earn enough to save for retirement.”